19hours/sg-statutes/Acts/Property Tax Act.md

 ### Power to enter upon lands for purposes of this Act

+64\.—(1) For the purposes of carrying out in good faith the functions and duties of the Comptroller and the Chief Assessor, or the SBNB, under this Act —

+(a) the Comptroller or the Chief Assessor or any officer authorised by either of them in that behalf; or

+(b) any member of the SBNB or officer of a statutory authority authorised by the SBNB under section 49(9),

-64\.—(1) The Comptroller or the Chief Assessor or any officer authorised by either of them in that behalf may, for the purposes of this Act, enter at all reasonable hours in the daytime into and upon any building or land without being liable to any legal proceedings or molestation whatsoever on account of such entry.
+as the case may be, may enter at all reasonable hours in the daytime into and upon any building or land without being liable to any legal proceedings or molestation whatsoever on account of such entry.

+[23/2010 wef 25/10/2010]

-(2) The Comptroller or the Chief Assessor or any such authorised officer shall not enter into any dwelling-house in actual occupation, unless with the consent of the occupier thereof, without 6 hours’ previous notice to the occupier.
+(2) The Comptroller or the Chief Assessor or any such authorised officer, or such member of the SBNB or such officer of a statutory authority authorised by the SBNB, shall not enter into any dwelling-house in actual occupation, unless with the consent of the occupier thereof, without 6 hours’ previous notice to the occupier.

 [54

 ### Receipts, notices, etc., may be given by authorised officer

-65\.—(1) All notices, orders, receipts, warrants and other documents of whatsoever nature which the Comptroller or the Chief Assessor is empowered to give by this Act may be given by any employee authorised thereunto by the Comptroller or the Chief Assessor.
+65\.—(1) All notices, orders, receipts, warrants and other documents of whatsoever nature which the Comptroller or the Chief Assessor, or the SBNB, is empowered to give by this Act may be given by any employee authorised thereunto by the Comptroller or the Chief Assessor, or by any officer of a statutory authority authorised by the SBNB under section 49(9), as the case may be.

-[46/96]
+[23/2010 wef 25/10/2010]

-(2) Where any such notice, order, warrant or document requires authentication, the signature or a facsimile thereof of the Comptroller or the Chief Assessor or any employee authorised thereunto by the Comptroller or the Chief Assessor affixed thereto shall be sufficient authentication.
+(2) Where any such notice, order, warrant or document requires authentication, the signature or a facsimile thereof affixed thereunto of —

+(a) the Comptroller or the Chief Assessor or any employee authorised thereunto by the Comptroller or the Chief Assessor; or

+(b) any member of the SBNB or officer of a statutory authority authorised by the SBNB under section 49(9),

+as the case may be, shall be sufficient authentication.

+[23/2010 wef 25/10/2010]

 (3) Where any person has given his consent for any notice, order or document to be served on him through the electronic service, that notice, order or document shall be deemed to be sufficiently authenticated if it is served on him by the transmission of an electronic record of it to his account with the electronic service.